 Please visit the Irish Department of Health webpage for information on how to protect yourself or on how to get medical advice in Ireland.

 Situation in Switzerland

 Please visit the webpage of the Swiss Federal Office of Public Health for the latest information and advice on the situation in Switzerland.
 Please find more information on Coronavirus and on how to protect yourself on the website of the World Health Organization (WHO).

-Ireland was added to Switzerland's 'quarantine list' (list of states with an increased risk of infection) with effect from 28 September 2020.
-Persons entering Switzerland from Ireland are required to go into quarantine for 10 days upon arrival in Switzerland unless they qualify for an exemption.
+Ireland has been removed from Switzerland's "quarantine list" (list of states with an increased risk of infection) as of 25 March 2021.
+Therefore persons entering Switzerland from Ireland do not have to go into quarantine upon arrival unless they have stayed in a state or area with an increased risk of infection within the previous 10 days.
+Persons who have stayed in a state or area with an increased risk of infection are required to go into quarantine for 10 days upon arrival in Switzerland unless they qualify for an exemption.
 Persons who are obliged to go into quarantine have to report their arrival to the relevant cantonal authority within two days.